Jittawatpdsr/Jittawatpdsr/README.md

 <br>

 ### <h2>Glad to see you here! °₊·ˈ∗ </h2>
 Hi!
-I'm JP 🐻✨ , a third-year student studying Computer Science at Bangkok University starting to learn about " Data Analytic " and improve my soft skills , such as logic and critical thinking and more.
+I'm JP 🐻✨ , a third-year student studying Computer Science. <br>
+starting to learn about " Data Analytic " and improve my soft skills such as logic , critical thinking and more.

 <br>